HenryGetz/GeminiPilot/README.md

 # GeminiPilot
 Take control of your Gemini experience with this Tampermonkey script!
 Streamline your workflow and unlock enhanced productivity with a powerful set of keyboard shortcuts and UI optimizations.

 This also script maximizes the space of the chatbox, and maximizes efficiency by automatically focusing the input.

+GeminiPilot was born out of my OCD one day, when I finally got fed up enough with clicking around to do things in Gemini.
+9 straight hours later, this project was born.
 You're welcome.

 # Included Keyboard Shortcuts: